puppy-blog/puppy-blog.github.io/_sources/contributing/index.md

 ## Style and Format

-The blog’s template sets many of the default stylistic aspects of the blog.
+The blog’s theme sets many of the default stylistic aspects of the blog.
 Beyond that, you are welcome to write your content in whatever way you choose.

+There is a basic template for a Markdown post in `/drafts/template.md`.

 The blog is built with the [Jupyter Book](https://jupyterbook.org/) framework.
 Jupyter Book offers many nice features built-in: